 Being a blogger is hard.
 Being a human being is hard.
 I absolutely love when influencers open up about what goes on behind the camera and off the gram.
 Mental health is such a prevalent epidemic right now, and it’s so critical that mental health bloggers share their stories and support others by sharing their journey.
 Because, you should know, you are not alone.
-So, I have rounded up my favorite mental health bloggers with anxiety disorders and depression, who share the struggles, the highs, the lows, and everything in between. <3
+So, I have rounded up the best mental health influencers and best bloggers with anxiety disorders and depression.
+These influencers share the struggles, the highs, the lows, and everything in between.

-Bloggers with Anxiety and Depression – Mental Health Bloggers
+Best Bloggers with Anxiety and Influencers With Depression

-Mireya is a mental health blogger and blogger with anxiety who shares her journey navigating motherhood with anxiety.
+Mireya is a mental health influencer and blogger with anxiety who shares her journey navigating motherhood.
 She also hosts a podcast titled, Mothering Anxiety, which is a real-look at what it’s like to be an anxious mama.

 “I realized that many people who deal with Mental Illnesses aren’t willing to talk about it.
 There’s this stigma that if you deal with a mental health illness, you’re broken and no one will understand you.
 I want to be that person to tell you that I DO understand you and you are not alone.
 I am here to speak up for you and tell your story for you.” – Mireya Lopez